extrange/personal-blog/docs/blog-posts/2022-10-28-nutrition-and-health.md

 [Fish and eggs][satiety-healthline] appear to be more filling compared to chicken protein.

+Whey protein is a great source, however there are concerns about [contamination][protein-contamination] with heavy metals, and so I limit my total intake from this source.

 The key principles are:

 -   Consume more protein as a total percentage of caloric intake.